Please note: a valid prescription is required for all prescription medication.

 - Low blood pressure symptoms

-- Changes in electrolytes such as potassium, sodium, or magnesium
+- Changes in potassium, sodium, magnesium, or kidney labs

 - Muscle cramps or weakness